You’d be forgiven for thinking you’d travelled to the highlands when you step off the ferry in Hoy, the second largest of the Orkney Islands.

 Seeing the Old Man of Hoy without walking

 It is possible to take a boat to see the Old Man of Hoy by sea.
-However, I couldn’t find any regular tours offered, only one-off charters willing to take you there from locations like Stromness so you would need to ask around there.
+However, I couldn’t find any regular tours offered; only one-off charters are willing to take you there from locations like Stromness, so you would need to ask around there.